About Us

 We are a community-partnership program where adults whose lives have been affected by mental illness come voluntarily to rebuild their lives.

-- Promote dignity, social Inclusion, and recovery
+- Promote dignity, social inclusion, and recovery

 - Provide meaningful work that builds stamina, confidence, and social skills

-- Help Members rejoin their communities.
+- Help Members rejoin their communities

 - Reduce stigma and discrimination

-- Emphasize abilities & talents
+- Emphasize abilities, and talents

 - Help Members build meaningful relationships